SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "Addition FIRST OCCURRENCE OF: Explicit specification to search for the first occurrence FIND FIRST OCCURRENCE OF `se` IN str
-  MATCH COUNT DATA(cnt2)   "1 (always 1 when searching and find the first occurrence) MATCH OFFSET DATA(off2).
+  MATCH COUNT DATA(cnt2)   "1 (always 1 when searching and finding the first occurrence) MATCH OFFSET DATA(off2).
 "4

 "Omitting FIRST OCCURRENCE OF and ALL OCCURRENCES OF addition means searching for the